kontent-ai/smart-link/README.md

 </article>
 ```

+> [!NOTE]
+> For a demonstration of Smart Link buttons, check out the [samples/smartlink.html](./samples/smartlink.html) file in this repository which showcases different button types and positions.

 ## SDK initialization

 To activate the Kontent.ai Smart Link SDK on your website, you need to initialize it after setting up all required data attributes.
 The SDK offers two methods for initialization: